robertwpowell/minikube-mongodb-demo/README.md

 You should see that the two records inserted via the first replica, are visible to the second replica.

+If you see this error
+    `"errmsg" : "not master and slaveOk=false",
+	"code" : 13435,
+	"codeName" : "NotMasterNoSlaveOk",`
+then you need to set
+    `rs.slaveOk();`
 #### 1.3.2 Redeployment Without Data Loss Test

 To see if Persistent Volume Claims really are working, run a script to drop the Service & StatefulSet (thus stopping the pods and their “mongod” containers) and then a script to re-create them again: